 Jersey Devil Press “We don’t accept stories that are currently available online elsewhere.
 If it’s already up on one site, it seems a bit greedy to us to have it on ours too.”

-Jewish Literary Journal “All submissions must be Jewish in nature.”
+Jewish Literary Journal Pieces published anywhere within the last year will not be considered.
+“All submissions must be Jewish in nature.”

 Joyland Magazine “New content appears weekly and Joyland pays writers.”

 Kaleidoscope “Kaleidoscope magazine creatively focuses on the experiences of disability through literature and the fine arts.”

 Lake, The “Previously published poems will be considered providing you retain copyright and that they were published at least one year prior to submitting.
 Please also provide the place and date of publication.”

 Lascaux Review “We consider previously published material and we assume all submissions are simultaneous.”